PelionIoT/pelion-ready-example/README.md

     #include "ESP8266Interface.h"
     ```

-3. Add the driver configuration information in `mbed_app.json` (located at the top level of the Mbed Cloud Connect example project).
+3. Add the driver configuration information in `mbed_app.json` (located at the top level of the Simple Pelion Client example project).

     ```json
         "config": {